 Chanel is not a fan of What Goes Around Comes Around (“WGACA”) and it is not mincing words.
-According to a new lawsuit filed in a New York federal court on Wednesday, Chanel claims that not only has the bi-coastal vintage retailer “built its business by piggybacking on the reputation of a handful of select luxury brands – including Chanel,” it has been actively selling counterfeit goods and attempting “to deceive consumers into falsely believing [that it] has some kind of approval of or relationship or affiliation with Chanel or that Chanel has authenticated WGACA’s goods in order to trade off of Chanel’s brand and good will.”
+According to a new lawsuit filed in a New York federal court on Wednesday, the French luxury goods brand claims that not only has the bi-coastal vintage retailer “built its business by piggybacking on the reputation of a handful of select luxury brands – including Chanel,” it has been actively selling counterfeit goods and attempting “to deceive consumers into falsely believing [that it] has some kind of approval of or relationship or affiliation with Chanel or that Chanel has authenticated WGACA’s goods in order to trade off of Chanel’s brand and goodwill.”

 The reason WGACA “would attempt to deceive or mislead consumers in this fashion is obvious,” argues Chanel.
 “WGACA understands that the value of its inventory and attraction for consumers increases significantly if consumers believe that Chanel has a business relationship with WGACA and approves and/or confirms the authenticity of the products WGACA sells.”

-For instance, Chanel asserts that it “recently learned that WGACA has sold counterfeit CHANEL-branded point-of-sale items, including a counterfeit handbag and fake CHANEL-branded tissue box cover, which were never authorized by Chanel.”
+For instance, Chanel asserts that it “recently learned that WGACA has sold counterfeit point-of-sale items, including a counterfeit handbag and fake tissue box cover, which were never authorized by Chanel.”

-Oh, and in case that is not enough, Chanel alleges that WGACA runs afoul of the Federal Trade Commission’s advisory on the labeling of “vintage” products, which are items that are “at least 50 years old.”
-Per Chanel, WGACA represents “some of its Chanel-branded products to consumers as ‘vintage’ even though such items are of recent distribution and sale.”
-Some of its “rare vintage” Chanel bags are, according to the complaint, “are less than twenty years old.”
+Oh, and in case that is not enough, the luxury brand alleges that WGACA runs afoul of the Federal Trade Commission’s advisory on the labeling of “vintage” products, which are items that are “at least 50 years old.”
+It claims that WGACA represents “some Chanel-branded products to consumers as ‘vintage’ even though such items are of recent distribution and sale.”
+Some of its “rare vintage” Chanel bags are, according to the complaint, “less than twenty years old.”

 With all of this in mind, Chanel is citing claims of trademark infringement, false advertising, unfair competition, and Violation of the New York Deceptive And Unfair Trade Practices Act, among others, and is seeking an array of monetary damages and injunctive relief to ensure that WGACA will cease its alleged misconduct.